 Jayanta Sadhu

-• Passionate about Deeplearning and AI Systems, especially in the fields of Adversarial ML, Efficient ML/Finetuning and AI Fairness.
+• Passionate about Natural Language Processing and Generative AI, especially in the fields of Interpretability, Cognition, Reasoning and AI Fairness.

 • Graduated From CSE @ BUET